dhalima3/RotoAlerts/README.md

 # RotoAlerts
-Get instant alerts from Roto World for fantasy football either through text (Twilio) or email.
+Get alerts from Roto World for fantasy football either through text (Twilio) or email.